-To help add context to the analytics, I worked with our product manager to run a series of tests on usertesting.com.
+To help add context to the analytics, I worked with our product manager to run a series of usability tests.
 We started by testing the existing experience and then iterated and re-tested 2 more times based on the feedback we had received.
 While some of the insights we gathered were expected, other feedback really surprised us.

-The screens below appear as the second step in the on-boarding process, after a user has selected their impact areas.
+The screens above appear as the second step in the on-boarding process, after a user has selected their impact areas.
 We learned through testing that users didn't necessarily need to see the full list of companies in their portfolio, but were satisfied with seeing a small sampling of their invested positions paired with a brief description of how those companies were making an impact in their selected areas.
-Our testing and iterating process allowed us to refine the balance between overwhelming cognitive load, and offering enough information for investors to feel they were making an informed decision.
+Through this testing, we were able to strike a successful balance between overwhelming cognitive load, and offering enough information for investors to feel they were making an informed decision.